Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2022-04-18-Polar_metal.md

 1. Calculate the wavefunctions with a special `KPOINTS`.
 2. Read wavefunctions from last step, constrain the occupation, calculate Berryphase related properties.

 Note that for both steps, a special `KPOINTS` file is needed.
-The `LBERRY` module only work with k-points that are arranged such that the fast iterating index belongs so the k direction that are to be calculated.
+The `LBERRY` module only work with k-points that are arranged such that the fast iterating index belongs to the k direction to be calculated.
 For example, if we need to calculate the polarization along $k_c$ axis, we need to have a `KPOINTS` file that looks like:

 ```
 K-POINTS